-In 2016, Respiratory Therapists held about 130,200 positions within the United States.
-Employed by state, local and private hospitals, as well as nursing care facilities and the offices of physicians, employment within this field is expected to grow 23 percent from 2016 to 2026, much faster than the average for all occupations (BLS).
+Employed by state, local and private hospitals, as well as nursing care facilities and the offices of Physicians, employment within this field is expected to grow 21 percent over the next decade, much faster than the average for all occupations (BLS).
 This growth is due to a growing middle-aged and older popular, leading to the increased presence of respiratory conditions, including pneumonia, chronic obstructive pulmonary disease (COPD), and other disorders that can permanently damage the lungs or restrict lung function.

-Furthermore, as these conditions present themselves, an equally increased emphasis will be put on preventionary care, early detection and respiratory treatments.
-Environmentally, air pollution, smoke and gas emissions will also lead to growing needs for respiratory care amongst the general public, causing great need for RTs.
+Furthermore, as these conditions present themselves, an equally increased emphasis will be put on prevention care, early detection and respiratory treatments.
+Environmentally, air pollution, smoke and gas emissions will also lead to growing needs for respiratory care among the general public, causing great need for RTs.

 “Start in an acute hospital setting for a couple years to learn patient assessment skills and learn equipment,” Holland recommended.
 “Then, if you prefer long-term care or home health, try those.”

-In May 2016, the median annual wage for a CRT ws $58,670.
-However, the lowest 10 percent earned less than $42,490, while the highest 10 percent earned more than $81,550.
-The highest earning wages for Respiratory Therapists were in California, followed by Nevada, New Jersey and New York (BLS).
+The median annual wage for a CRT is $61,330.
+However, the lowest 10 percent earned less than $44,850, while the highest 10 percent earn more than $86,980.
+The highest earning wages for Respiratory Therapists are in California, followed by Nevada, New Jersey and New York (BLS).

 “Pay in the bay area, San Francisco Bay-area is nice, but be careful of other cities or states because the pay may not have caught up with the cost of living,” Holland warned. “in these cases, the pay is just decent.”